tos-kamiya/distxargs/README.md

 ssh username@hostname
 ```

-If the host do not ask password, you already have established a password-less connection to the host, so skip the following steps:
+If the host does not ask password, you already have established a password-less connection to the host, so skip the following steps:

 (2) Ensure you have a public key for ssh.
 If you do not have, make the key with the step (1) for localhost.

-(3) Add the public key to a authorized-key list of the host.
+(3) Add the public key to an authorized-key list of the host.

 ```
 ssh-copy-id username@hostname